subhashree1993/EcommerceFullstack/README.md

 # EcommerceFullstack
-- This project is created using Django and mysql
+- This project is created using Django and Mysql
+- This is only for educational purpose